 Below is a before-and-after comparison from our online gallery of a patient with an athletic body, whose results balanced well with her toned shoulders and build.

 I hope you’ve found this timeline to be a helpful guide.
-For information about the procedure, I encourage you to explore the breast augmentation page on my website or contact me for a consultation.
-I’ve also shared some tips for recovery in a previous blog post, here, and some answers to frequently asked questions.
-I encourage all patients to be as knowledgeable and prepared for their surgery as possible, and this is a great place to start.
+If you want to talk about your best surgical options with experienced plastic surgeons in Chicago, I encourage you to request a consultation.
+I urge all patients to be as knowledgeable and prepared for their surgery as possible, and this is a great place to start.